-Modern delivery management software empowers businesses to constantly look for ways to reduce delivery turnaround time, shrink operational expenses and boost productivity.
+Modern delivery management and optimization software empowers businesses to constantly look for ways to execute on-demand deliveries in less time, shrink operational expenses and boost productivity.
 Savvy enterprises are rapidly deploying advanced delivery management systems to boost customer experience and loyalty as well.
 Hence, leveraging traditional means and tools for achieving these supply chain and logistics milestones are not cutting it anymore.
 The modern-day disruption in e-Commerce is happening at such a rapid pace that offsets the conventional model in so many ways.
 On one end, customer expectations are hitting new highs while conventional SLAs are hitting new levels.
 We have no idea what is happening to cost and efficiency.
 But the need to optimize supply chain and logistics operations have never been this acute, thanks to the likes of Amazon and Alibaba.

 A key area where enterprises can focus on is improving delivery operations.
-Deliveries have become extremely complex with the rapid evolution of customer expectations.
+Deliveries have become extremely complex with the rapid evolution of consumer expectations.
 Things like same-day deliveries, free of cost delivery and flexible deliveries are having a significant impact on how enterprises plan delivery operations.
-A smart way to ensure this is by deploying a delivery management system.
-Here are 21 FAQs that every logistics stakeholder should know before embracing such tools.
+A smart way to ensure this is by deploying a modern delivery tools.
+Here are some key FAQs that every logistics stakeholder should know before embracing such tools.

-A delivery management system or software can be defined as a platform that digitalizes core logistics operations like dispatching, task allocation, vehicle tracking, route planning and more.
-The software’s ability to track delivery fleet in real-time, understand weather and traffic patterns, trace movement of goods ensures high levels of logistics visibility, reduces cost per mile, generates accurate ETAs, curbs delays and enhances customer experience. in other words it empowers logistics stakeholders like dispatch and delivery managers drive seamless final mile operations.
+A delivery management software can be defined as a platform that digitalizes core logistics operations like dispatching, task allocation/assigning orders, vehicle tracking, route planning and more.
+The software’s ability to track delivery fleet in real-time, understand weather and traffic patterns, trace movement of goods ensures high levels of logistics visibility, reduces cost per mile, generates accurate ETAs, eliminates chances of delayed orders and enhances customer experience. in other words it empowers logistics stakeholders like dispatch and delivery managers drive seamless final mile operations.

 The objectives of delivery management tools can be varied, it mostly depends on the problems an enterprise wants to solve.
-In a more general sense, below are some of the primary objectives that a delivery management system empowers enterprises to achieve.
+In a more general sense, below are some of the primary objectives:

-Choosing a delivery management system can become a daunting task, especially when there are so many options available in the market.
+Choosing a delivery system can become a daunting task, especially when there are so many options available in the market.
 But not all delivery software provides the necessary tools needed to optimize delivery operations like food and grocery delivery, parcel delivery,two-man delivery and more.
-Here is a check-list of tools that should be there in your delivery management system.
+Here is a check-list of tools that should be there in your delivery system.

 Gartner cites ‘visibility’ as one the biggest challenges in supply chain management.
 Businesses need tools that empower them to track a vehicle’s location in real-time, reduce theft and pilferage, helps monitor man hours, vehicle utilization and fuel consumption and optimize delivery routes.

-Machine Learning capabilities can help transportation stakeholders drastically reduce the chances of theft.
+Machine Learning algorithms help transportation stakeholders drastically reduce the chances of theft.
 By analyzing historical data, a machine learning-powered logistics platform can trigger alerts in case of unnecessary delays and scale operations to seamlessly execute more deliveries with fewer resources.

 By crawling through past data of fleet productivity and route efficiency, ML tools can accurately benchmark KPIs of upcoming deliveries and hence, help businesses generate better SLAs and gain critical insights into a fleet's performance metrics.

 Fleet productivity is of great importance when it comes to long-haul deliveries.
-To ensure high levels of productivity, it’s necessary to have tools that report real-time pick-up and drop-off location of delivery, help optimize delivery routes, automate job allocation and ensure greater control over third-party logistics.
+To ensure high levels of productivity, it’s necessary to have tools that report real-time pick-up and drop-off location of delivery, help optimize delivery routes, automate job allocation, and ensure greater control over third-party logistics.
 Through advanced routing capabilities a logistics management software also makes it easier to reach customers within short durations, for instance an hour or a day.

 Since the fragmentation of stakeholders is a major challenge in the logistics industry, tools that increase collaboration is of immense significance.
 The best delivery platform enhances not just customer communications but also comms across disparate logistics stakeholders.

 A courier delivery management software makes it extremely easy for logistics managers to supervise delivery operations.
 It is powered by digital control towers (DCT).
 These DCTs enable logistics managers to gain real-time and end-to-end visibility of ground-level operations, manage KPIs, efficiently handle exceptions, get quick insights on delays, manage customer feedback and do much more.

 A delivery fleet management software makes deliveries profitable by efficiently planning multiple deliveries, reducing cost per miles, mitigating risks and losses and dependency on manual intervention.
 It also improves customer experience, a key competitive differentiator.

-Best delivery management software is powered by intelligent chatbot.
-These bots make managing ‘customer support’ simpler.
+Courier delivery management software is powered by intelligent chatbot.
+These bots make managing ‘customer service and support’ simpler.
 Fuelled by AI and natural language processing (NLP) technologies, these chatbots can quickly understand what is it that a customer is asking and give an appropriate reply.
 Chatbots also reduces the dependency on manual labor, hence makes delivery operations profitable.
 These bots also make managing damages and returns simpler.

-Accurately benchmarking and measuring KPIs are important to ensure highly efficient delivery operations.
-A home delivery management software helps enterprises track the following KIPs:
+Accurately benchmarking and measuring KPIs are important to ensure highly efficient delivery workflows.
+A home delivery software helps enterprises track the following KIPs:

 A delivery management software, WMS, and IMS are important elements of a supply chain.
 Even though cumulatively these platforms optimize logistics operations, individually they do serve different objectives.